 Lost and Found:

 Camper items left behind will be sorted and then delivered to the downtown office within 5 business days of sessions end.
-Families will have 3 weeks following each session, after that date, all items will be most likely moved to the downtown office.
+Families will have 3 weeks following each session to retrieve their items, after 3 weeks all items will be donated.
 Regarding lost and found: contact the Registrar by email registrar@campfirecolumbia.
-Please include “LOST & FOUND” and the session that your child attended, in the subject line.
+Please include “LOST & FOUND” and the session that your child attended in the subject line.
 You can also call Camp Namanu’s main line in Sandy, OR: 503-695-6041.

-Pictures of remaining Lost and Found items will be posted on our Facebook page from July through September.
-Any items not retrieved from the Lost and Found by October 1st will be donated or disposed of.
+Any remaining items not retrieved from the Lost and Found by October 1st will be donated or disposed of.

 Questions about Camp Registration:

 Contact Registrar@Campfirecolumbia.org, or call us directly at 971-340-1608.

-The Namanu Summer 2018 Financial Aid Application will be available in January 2018, and the deadline for best consideration of an award is April 1st, 2018.
+The Namanu Summer 2018 Financial Aid Application will be available soon after registration opens.
+The deadline for best consideration of an award is April 1st, 2019.
 Applications will be accepted after the deadline and throughout the camp season, however funding may be limited after the deadline.

-Financial Aid Applications for Summer 2018 programming will be available in January 2018.
+Financial Aid Applications for Summer 2019 programming will be available soon.
 You may choose to register early with your deposit to hold your spot and submit your Financial Aid request later.
-There are no guarantees for Financial Aid awards or amounts, and the cancellation policies apply to all registrations.
-If this concerns you, please wait until January when Financial Aid Applications are being accepted to register and apply.
-Our registrar can assist you in the process.
-Financial Aid awards cannot to be used in conjunction with coupons or other discounts in determining the amount of an award.
+There are no guarantees for Financial Aid awards or amounts, and the cancellation policies apply to all registrations after May 15th.
+Financial Aid awards consider coupons or other discounts in determining the amount of an award.